Why Culture Is a Leading Indicator of Risk

 In the tension between what organizations say and what people do

-Because it is rooted in everyday behavior, it is harder to see than a failed control or a policy breach.
+Because it is rooted in everyday behaviour, it is harder to see than a failed control or a policy breach.
 But it is no less consequential.

-Understanding behavior is not intuitive.
+Understanding behaviour is not intuitive.
 Most of us default to stories about why people act the way they do.
 Those stories feel convincing, but they are often incomplete or wrong.

 Instead of asking why something happened, it encourages us to ask:

-When does this behavior tend to show up?
+When does this behaviour tend to show up?

 In which situations does it occur?